matters-in-media-art/mattersinmediaart.org/assessing-time-based-media-art.md

 * Is the file interlaced or progressive?
 * What is the audio codec? e.g. PCM, AAC, etc.

-Where possible, to facilitate the accurate delivery of this information, ideally the artist or their representative would do the following:

-FOR MACS:

-1. Open VLC and playback your video.
-Go to Window>Media Information
-2. Select second tab: “Codec Details”

-FOR WINDOWS:

-1. Open VLC and playback your video.
-2. Go to Tools>Media Information
-3. Select third tab: “Codec”
-4. Expand All Streams
-5. It should look like the image below.

-[INSERT SCREEN SHOT]

-You should  then advise the artist or representative to view the file in VLC and confirm that the above characteristics are present and the file looks accurate.

 #### Environment Characteristics

 Having information about the environment of creation (i.e. the software and hardware used) can be useful in confirming assessment and/or diagnosing errors.